Brutus J. Clay II: Biography

 The son of Cassius M. Clay and Mary Jane Warfield Clay, Brutus Junius Clay II was born in Madison County, Kentucky, on February 20, 1847.
 He received a civil engineering degree from the University of Michigan in 1868, and worked as a wholesale and retail grocer.
 He lived at a Richmond, Kentucky home he called Linwood, and was also the owner and operator of lumber mills, stone, kaolin and potters clay quarries, gas and oil wells, and other businesses.
 In addition, he owned farms in Illinois and Kentucky, and a Mississippi cotton plantation.

 Active in politics as a Republican, In 1897 he was offered appointment as Minister to Argentina by President William McKinley, but declined.
 In 1900 he was a U.S. Commissioner at the Paris Exposition.
 In 1904 he was a Delegate to the Republican National Convention.

 In 1905 he was appointed Minister to Switzerland, serving until 1910.

 Clay died in Richmond, Kentucky, on June 2, 1932.
-He is buried in Richmond's Richmond Cemetery.

 Family

 Brutus J. Clay II was married twice.
-On February 20, 1872, he married Pattie Amelia Field (1848-1891).
-On January 15, 1895, he married Lalla R. Fish Marsteller (1860-1942).
+On February 20, 1872, he married Pattie Amelia Field (1848–1891).
+On January 15, 1895, he married Lalla R. Fish Marsteller (1860–1942).

 With his first wife, Clay's surviving children included: